 Other Notes

 In 1980 he was invested as a Fellow in the American College of Physicians.
-In 1983 he attended the Treaties of Paris and Versailles Celebration as an SAR Delegate and then went to Grenoble as a representative of KU’s beginning Geriatric Program to attend a “care of the dependent elderly” symposium.
+In 1983, he attended the Treaties of Paris and Versailles Celebration as an SAR Delegate and then went to Grenoble as a representative of KU’s beginning Geriatric Program to attend a “care of the dependent elderly” symposium.
 He then became President of the KS Society, later Vice President General of South Central District, served as Trustee from Kansas, Switzerland and Germany, as VPG of Western Europe and served as Surgeon General of the National Society; was appointed SAR National Chairman of CAR for nearly 25 years, received the DAR Medal of Honor and was awarded NSSSAR’s most prestigious award as a Minute Man.
 He was elected as a Senior Vice President of National Society Children of the American Revolution.

 He held membership in a total of 28 lineage societies and had served as President General of the National Huguenot Society and as Governor General of Sons of the American Colonists.
 He held many committee assignments in many of the societies in which he was active.
-He attended the “Hereditary Fortnightly” in April in Washington for 25 consecutive years.
+He attended the “Hereditary Fortnight” in April in Washington for 25 consecutive years.